open/close all folders

-- While this is kind of nutty, Captain Diabetes can actually lift things that are quite heavy despite his size.
+- While this is kind of nutty, Captain Diabetes (AKA Scott Malkinson) can actually lift things that are quite heavy despite his size.
 Put him into a Diabetic Rage and he can even rip a phone line out of the ground and tilt it upwards.

-- A rather mundane one for the good Captain: during your first mission with him, he successfully relieves a drunk Randy Marsh of his car keys and manages to prevent him from retaking them even after he (a fully grown adult, mind you!) resorts to physical violence twice to get them back.
+- A rather mundane, but still awesome one for the good Captain: During your first mission with him, he successfully relieves a drunk Randy Marsh of his car keys and manages to prevent him from retaking them even after he (a fully grown adult, mind you!) resorts to physical violence twice to get them back.
 Just goes to show that even the simple things can make one a true hero.

 - The encounter with Spontaneous Bootay is quite memorable due to the kick-ass soundtrack and due to being one of the first bosses with a real-time turn mechanic.